Verifiable Credentials Overview

 4.1 Enveloping Proofs

 Enveloping proofs of Credentials, defined by this Working Group, are based on JSON Object Signing and Encryption (JOSE), CBOR Object Signing and Encryption (COSE) [RFC9052], or Selective Disclosure for JWTs [SD-JWT].
-These are all IETF specifications, or groups of specifications like JOSE that refers to JWT [RFC7519], JWS [RFC7515], or JWK [RFC7517]).
+These are all IETF specifications, or groups of specifications (like JOSE, that refers to JWT [RFC7519], JWS [RFC7515], or JWK [RFC7517]).
 The Securing Verifiable Credentials using JOSE and COSE [VC-JOSE-COSE] recommendation defines a "bridge" between these and the Verifiable Credentials Data Model v2.0, specifying the suitable header claims, media types, etc.

 In the case of JOSE, the Credential is the "payload" (to use the IETF terminology).
-This is preceded by a suitable header whose details are specified by Securing Verifiable Credentials using JOSE and COSE for the usage of JWT.
+This is preceded by a suitable header whose details are specified by the relevant section of the [VC-JOSE-COSE] specification.
 These are encoded, concatenated, and signed, to be transferred in a compact form by one entity to another (e.g., sent by the holder to the verifier).
 All the intricate details on signatures, encryption keys, etc., are defined by the IETF specifications; see Example 6 for a specific case.

 The usage of COSE [RFC9052] is similar to JOSE, except that all structures are represented in CBOR [RFC8949].
 From the Credentials point of view, however, the structure is similar insofar as the Credential (or the Presentation) is again the payload for COSE.
 The usage of CBOR means that the final representation of the Verifiable Credential (or Presentation) has a significantly reduced footprint which can be, for example, shown in a QR Code.